avp123/Data-Science-R/README.md

 # Data Science R
- Files made with R that analyze different datasets
+ Files made with R that analyze a variety of datasets